SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/DragLettersTuto.md

 ### Classic container

+We define

 ```st
 BlElement << #BlLetterContainer
 	slots: { #dropAcceptBehavior . #dropRejectBehavior . #dragEnterAcceptBehavior . #dragEnterRejectBehavior . #dragLeaveBehavior . #dropAcceptCondition };
 	tag: '';
 	package: 'LetterSorter'
 ```

-For this example we want to express specific behaviors to containers for when an element is dragged above it or dropped in it.
+For this example, we want to express specific behaviors to containers for when an element is dragged above it or dropped in it.

-In this class we define instance variables for block closures that will hold our different behaviors.
+In this class, we define instance variables for block closures that will hold our different behaviors.

-These behaviors are as listed : What happens when an element is...
+These behaviors are as listed: What happens when an element is...
 - dropped and accepted ?
 - dropped and rejected ?
 - entering and accepted ?